brandongregory/dndhelp/src/5e-build-guides/support-caster-builds.md

 ### Warlock

 Poor Warlocks come in dead last on the support caster list, with few support options and few spell slots to use them.
 It’s not that Warlock is a bad class, it’s just that support is not a role they can fill well.
-One notable exception is the Celestial patron, which grants some good healing abilities, but buffing your allies is still very difficult to do as a Warlock.
+One notable exception is the Celestial patron, which grants some good healing abilities, but buffing your allies is still difficult to do as a Warlock.
 For small parties that can’t have a dedicated support caster, though, a Celestial Warlock may be able to get the job done while still doing good ranged damage.

 Healing ability: 1 (3 for Celestial)